srobin9/hakmin-gcp-checkride/README.md

 *   **CI/CD Integration:** Deploys CI/CD tools like Jenkins and ArgoCD using Helm.
 *   **Database Connection:** Demonstrates database connection using a Tomcat application and AlloyDB.
 *   **Custom Tomcat Image:** Deploys a Tomcat application with a custom image which include postgresql driver and dbcheck jsp.
-*   **Nginx Load Balancing:** Deploys Nginx to demonstrate load balancing
+*   **GKE Gateway:** Creates a GKE Gateway to provide an advanced entry point for the web applications, offering features beyond traditional ingress controllers.

 ### Project Structure

-The repository is structured into the following Terraform projects, each representing a specific stage of infrastructure deployment:

 1.  **01-landing-zone:**
     *   Sets up the GCP Organization, common resources, and a Shared VPC host project.
 This project is deployed once as a foundation and does not use workspaces.
+     *  This project must be executed from a dedicated Terraform Host Project.
 2.  **02-service-network:**
     *   Provisions service VPCs, subnets, firewall rules, and Cloud NAT within service projects that will use the Shared VPC created by `01-landing-zone`.
+      * This project should be executed within the target gcp project
 3.  **03-db:**
     *   Deploys AlloyDB instances and manages related configurations, or Cloud SQL instances if desired.
+      * This project should be executed within the target gcp project
-4.  **03-gke:**
+4.  **04-gke:**
     *   Provisions and manages a GKE Autopilot or Standard cluster, leveraging the networking configurations from `02-service-network`.
+      * This project should be executed within the target gcp project
-5.  **04-helm:**
+5.  **05-helm:**
-    *   Deploys applications like Jenkins and ArgoCD using Helm charts, setting up the CI/CD pipeline.
+    *   Deploys applications like Jenkins and ArgoCD using Helm charts.
+      * This project should be executed within the target gcp project
-6.  **05-application:**
+6.  **06-application:**
     *   Deploys a sample Tomcat application with database connectivity, configures GKE Gateway, and exposes both tomcat and nginx applications to the internet.
+        *  This project should be executed within the target gcp project

 ### Project Dependencies